bictorv/tops20-chaos/README.md

 Surprisingly, the `TELNET` and `MMAILR` programs of the Panda distribution already handled Chaosnet!
 Both have been fixed to change the priority order between TCP/Internet and Chaosnet, to prefer Chaosnet.
 A new `SMTCHA` program which implements an SMTP server for Chaosnet has been added (see below).

+Sending and receiving "SEND" messages and mail works, if you install the modified MM mailsystem (see below) and the server for the `SEND` contact (see below).

 ### Server programs

 If you install `CHARFC.EXE` in `SYSTEM:`, and start it in a SYSJOB, it will get all unclaimed RFC packets, and search for server programs `SYSTEM:CHAOS`.*contact* and start them.
 See [the Chaosnet report](https://chaosnet.net/amber.html#Server-Programs-1) for documentation of `CHARFC`.